Prince aims to rebrand Saudi Arabia from 9/11 hotbed of extreme Islam

 “If this ideology persists, there will be too much destruction,” Al Harbi said.

-Older brother Anwar Al Harbi sat closeby, and agreed that the government was heading in the right direction in allowing women to drive and opening the economy to the world.
+An older brother Anwar Al Harbi, 34, sat close by, and he agreed that the government was heading in the right direction in allowing women to drive and opening the economy to the world.

-Salman was “talking the talk, walking the walk,” said the 34-year-old who works with the government's nationwide traffic control system.
+Salman was “talking the talk, walking the walk,” said Anwar Al Harbi, who works with the government's nationwide traffic control system.

 He also liked what he heard about the country’s economic plans, particularly a project to build a $500 billion, 10,000-square-mile futuristic business and tech zone dubbed NEOM.

-Note: CORRECTION (Nov.
-6, 12:45 p.m.): An earlier version of this article referred incorrectly to Alwaleed's investment in News Corp.
-According to the company, he sold his holdings in News Corp. in 2014; he does not currently hold an investment there.